 Fossil Springs is a gorgeous riparian area with springs spilling out of the earth everywhere.
-In several areas there are large pools of crystal clear water that invite you to swim in them.
-Fern and lush green moss grows randomly everywhere.
-Once you are in the heart of Fossil Springs you will never believe that you are still in Arizona, and you will not want to leave!
+There are large pools of crystal clear water in several places that invite you to swim.
+Fern and lush green moss grow randomly everywhere.
+Once you are in the heart of Fossil Springs, you will never believe that you are still in Arizona, and you will not want to leave!

 The trail down is wide and very easy as it was once an old road but is now closed to vehicles.
 The beginning of the trail is mostly desert; as you descend into the canyon, the vegetation changes until you are finally amongst tall Sycamore trees, Oak trees, fern grotto, and wild blackberry bushes.
 Once you reach the canyon's bottom, you will reach a streambed, and the trail then becomes a footpath.
 Follow it to the west.

 Fossil Creek is one of the most reliable, abundant water sources in Northern Arizona and has been used since 1916 to generate hydroelectric power.
 Rumor has it that Irving Plant is about to be shut down, in which case the roads to Fossil Springs probably will not be maintained.